Moolt/Unity-GameObject-Array/README.md

 ## Known issues

-* Rotating the root object containing an array modifier is currently not supported
 * Unity may throw some errors when undoing deletion of an array modifier.
 This is just Unity doing Unity stuff, nothing serious.
 * Removing an array modifier may not update the copies correctly.
 Change any value on the component to force an update.